henspace/ClickAndCrawl/src/assets/guides/quickStart.md

 **Click and Crawl** is a casual old-school dungeon crawler.
 Your starting character is created automatically, so just click **Play&nbsp;adventure** and see how much gold you can make.
-Make more gold than a previous adventure and your adventure will be saved as the best.
+The success of your exploration is calculated as your character level multiplied by your wealth.
+Your most successful adventure will be saved in the dungeon records.

 To interact with people and objects, you must be next to them.
 You can only interact with things to your north, south, east or west -- not diagonally.